EckerChristian/EOSsampler/README.md

 ## Configuration

-The runtime configuration is stored in YAML format.
+The runtime configuration is stored in a flat YAML file.
 The default file is:

 ```text
 config/default.yaml
 ```

-The parser currently expects a simple flat `key: value` format.
-Avoid nested YAML blocks unless the parser is extended.
+The parser expects simple `key: value` entries.
+Do not use nested YAML blocks unless the parser is extended.

 Typical development settings are: